CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Exercise 3: Execute Jupyter Notebooks with Python.md

    ![](../images/execute.png)

-   **Note** : You can run the notebook document step-by-step (one cell a time) by pressing crtl + enter for running the particular cell or shift + enter to run the current cell.
+   **Note** : You can run the notebook document step-by-step (one cell at a time) by pressing ctrl + enter for running the particular cell or shift + enter to run the current cell.

 ## Summary

-In this exercise, you have learnt that PyTorch has a built-in differentiation engine called torch.autograd.
-It supports automatic computation of gradient for any computational graph and Computing Gradients is used to optimize weights of parameters in the neural network, we need to compute the derivatives of our loss function with respect to parameters.
+In this exercise, you have learned that PyTorch has a built-in differentiation engine called torch.autograd.
+It supports the automatic computation of gradient for any computational graph and Computing Gradients is used to optimize weights of parameters in the neural network, we need to compute the derivatives of our loss function concerning parameters.